-Trust Jed Dietrich, Esq. and His Team of Lawyers and Paralegals at the Dietrich Law Firm P.C. to Fight to Obtain the Best Result for Sex Abuse Victims
+Trust Jed Dietrich, Esq. to Fight to Obtain the Best Result for Sexual Abuse Victims

 The Rape, Abuse & Incest National Network (RAINN) estimates that every 98 seconds someone in the United States is sexually assaulted.
 Although sexual violence has decreased by over 50% since 1993, approximately 481,000 people are still victimized each year.

 Jed Dietrich, Esq. and the trial lawyers of the Dietrich Law Firm P.C. are experienced in handling sex abuse cases in Buffalo, New York, and can assist you in evaluating your unique situation.

 In 2012, Jed Dietrich, Esq. represented a 21-year-old woman who was raped while she was admitted to a hospital in Buffalo, New York.
 Jed Dietrich, Esq. sued the case in the New York State Supreme Court, conducted extensive discovery and fought to obtain a favorable and successful settlement for the young lady.